Walter Berwick

 Walter Berwick (1800–1868) was an Irish judge, who perished in the Abergele rail disaster of 1868.
 He was a much loved public figure, especially in Cork, where he is commemorated by the Berwick Fountain on the Grand Parade in Cork city.
 He presided over the official inquiry into the Dolly's Brae conflict in 1849.

 Early life

-He was born in Leixlip, County Kildare, younger son of the Reverend Edward Berwick (1750-1820), vicar of Leixlip, by his first wife Anne Bermingham of Monkstown, County Dublin.
+He was born in Leixlip, County Kildare, younger son of the Reverend Edward Berwick (1750–1820), vicar of Leixlip, by his first wife Anne Bermingham of Monkstown, Dublin.
 His mother, a niece of Henry Grattan, died shortly after his birth.
 Two years later his father remarried Rebecca Shuldham, daughter of Pooley Shuldham of Ballymulvey, County Longford, and had at least two more children, Elizabeth Mary Berwick (died 1868) and Edward Berwick, President of Queen's College, Galway, from 1849 to 1877.

 He was educated at Trinity College Dublin and was Treasurer of the College Historical Society from 1823 to 1831.
 He entered Gray's Inn in 1823, was called to the Irish Bar in 1826 and became Queen's Counsel in 1840.
 He became Third Serjeant in 1855 and Second Serjeant in 1858.
 He became a Bencher of the King's Inn in 1856.